MingjiaYao123/Bacterial-Gene-Clusters-Analysis-Tool/README.md

 Instruction:
 1. Open the termial, and set to the working directory, type in: python ClusterFinding.py
-2. Then, the the program will require you to input name of the genome file you want to work on, the input should be a fatsta file of a bacterial's genome, the example input is the file: 'sequence.txt'
+2. Then, the the program will require you to input name of the genome file you want to work on, the input should be a fatsta file of a bacterial's genome, the example input is the file: sequence.txt
 3. Then, input the protein sequence of the core gene you want to search for, the example protein sequence is:
 MAAARERAAGHRRRFDLRFEAYFDALPERLDTPALSRFTPRCLELLRDLSLRGGKRLRVALLYEAARLVTTGPVPGLAEAALSIELLQTHGLVHDDIIDDAPLRRGGPSTYYAYRQEFPAADRTALGLAVLAGDLAAFLSMRVLLEADVPAELRQAMLEVQLDAGAETVAGQIVDLERDLRRIPDEEFLHTVCEYKSTRYSVLAPLRLGLLAAGERLGGEEDARLRRYAIPVGIGGQLRDDYLDLFGDEDSTGKSTGADLRAGRRSYAVSALLAAADEEQRAVVESALGDPHCPAATVERVRELARRLGVDRKLRADMRRCAEAAAAEAGTWRPHWREEAVAFFAGLPLANVVGS
 4. Then, input the percentage of the similarity of protein sequence comparison you want to set.
 The suggested similarity percentage is 30